hl7au/au-fhir-base/pages/_includes/au-gravidity-intro.md

 **AU Gravidity Profile** *[[FMM Level 0](guidance.html)]*

-This profile is provided as a common representation of gravidity count related to pregnancies.
+This profile defines an observation structure that represents the gravidity count related to pregnancy, for use in an Australian context.

 #### Usage Notes
 * Used to record gravidity count at a point in time.